Skip to main content

 data-config-buttonstringShow configurator button in viewerdata-config-button="1"

-Part Specification Attributes [beta]
+Part specifications [beta]

 Use data-spec-{name} attributes to pass wheel sizing and fitment data.
 See Part Specification for full documentation.